 Locking objects will impact what users see when they use your template.

 - When someone uses your template, they will only see unlocked object fields available for editing in their Edit content tab.
-Users can edit fields from the Edit content tab without having to touch the design itself or from the asset’s toolbar.

 - To edit locked objects, someone using your template can click to remove editing restrictions from the template.